Course admin

 Course administration and places to stay

-Times: Full day and morning courses start at 10am and finish at about 4.30 pm.
+Times: Full day and morning courses start at 10am and finish at about 4.00 pm.
 You can arrive any time from 9.45am.

 How to find us: Our postcode BA80HR will bring you to the farm drive on Throop Rd.
 Come up the drive and follow the signs to the left fork, through a gate into a large grassy area.
 Park on the gravel area, avoid the grass which can be boggy in wet weather.
-Follow the yellow signs to the school room and butchery.
+Follow the yellow signs to the butchery.
 Coffee and biscuits will be waiting for you.

 Arriving by train: Empire Farm is just 7 minutes walk from Templecombe station, which is on the Waterloo-Exeter line.
 The service takes just over two hours from Waterloo.
 If you are coming down by train the night before and staying locally, then it is probably wise to book a taxi to meet your train, as there is no regular taxi stand at the station (list of taxis below).
 Also, ask if they can pick you up in the morning to get you to the course.
 There is a bus that serves the station, running between Wincanton and Sherborne.